 Professor: Elaine O'Brien, Ph.D.

-Office: Kadema 190
+Office: Kadema Hall, room 190

-This course provides an introduction to the history of art and architecture from the late 18th century to the global art of the 21st century.
-We begin with the Rococo, a style which marks the dissolution of the age of absolute monarchy and the beginning of the Enlightenment: “the age of reason” and secular humanism.
-Revolution, the Napoleonic era, modernization, market imperialism, Neo-Classicism, Romanticism, and the rise of the avant-garde in Paris with Realism and Impressionism are studied as are the new 19th century art media of photography and film.
-Symbolism, Fauvism, Cubism, De Stijl, the Bauhaus, all the movements and many of the canonical artworks of the 20th Century through Pop and Minimal art of the 1960s are introduced.
-Postmodern art, conceptualism, performance, Neo-Expressionism, video and new media from the 1970s to the 1990s, mark the dramatic cultural turn that continues to characterize art today.
-The course concludes in the 21st century with global contemporary art.
+This course introduces the history of art and architecture from the middle of the 18th century to the present.
+We begin with the Rococo, a period and style that marks the dissolution of the age of absolute monarchy in Europe and the beginning of the modern era.
+In the contexts of the revolutionary changes that marked modernity – industrialization, urbanization, capitalism, global trade networks and markets, class struggle and colonialism - we study artists’ responses to their times in major works of art.
+Subjects include Neo-Classicism, Romanticism and the rise of the avant-garde, Realism, Impressionism, and the new 19th-century art media of photography and film.
+Symbolism, Fauvism, Cubism, Surrealism, Dada, and many canonical artworks of the 20th century through Pop and Minimal art of the 1960s are introduced.
+Postmodern art: conceptual art, performance, Neo-Expressionism, video, and new media from the 1970s to the 1990s mark the major cultural turn that characterizes art today.
+The course concludes with exemplary works of global contemporary art made in the 21st century.